pydata/xarray/doc/tutorial.rst

     xray.Dataset.from_dataframe(df)

-Notice that that dimensions of nonindexes in the ``Dataset`` have now expanded after the round-trip conversion to a ``DataFrame``.
+Notice that that dimensions of non-coordinates in the ``Dataset`` have now expanded after the round-trip conversion to a ``DataFrame``.
 This is because every object in a ``DataFrame`` must have the same indices, so needed to broadcast the data of each array to the full size of the new ``MultiIndex``.